Projeto-ALES/ales-website/README.md

 The project uses `React` as main library for the frontend, thus they use `JavaScript` as main programming language. `JavaScript` has many code styles that could be followed, most of them were created in big companies like Google and Airbnb.
 We will be using `Airbnb`'s code style.

 But before you search for it (which we suggest you to do), know that we use some built-in configurations that allow us to write `Airbnb`'s code style automatically.
-It should come already configured in the project.
-The only thing you need to to is configure your `VS Code` settings to format your `JavaScript` code on save.
+It should come already configured in the project (`.vscode/settings.json` file).

-To do that, open `VS Code` and enter `Ctrl + Shift + P` to open actions menu.
-Then type in `settings`.
-Choose the option `Preferences: Open Settings (JSON)`.
-A file named `settings.json` should be opened.
-Now you add these lines to the file: `"editor.formatOnSave": true` and `"[javascript]": { "editor.defaultFormatter": "esbenp.prettier-vscode" }`.
-Make sure that you have `Prettier` VS Code extension installed.

 Despite all of that, it is recommended to spend some time (not much) checking [Airbnb's code style](https://github.com/airbnb/javascript).